This story has been updated. It was originally published on February 17, 2017.

-Click Recover next to the playlist you want to bring back, and as if by magic, it’s restored to your account.
+Click Restore next to the playlist you want to bring back, and as if by magic, it will be restored to your account.
 Just make sure you really, really do want to delete a playlist the next time you erase one from your Spotify list.

 We’re all guilty of hitting the wrong keyboard combination or clicking on the wrong menu entry from time to time, and if you’ve just wiped a playlist you didn’t intend to from your account, the old faithful undo command can bring it back right away.

-Hit Ctrl+Z on a Windows PC or Cmd+Z on a Mac before you touch anything else and your last action is undone, restoring the playlist to its previous position.
-If you act quickly, you don’t have to rely on the playlist recovery feature—though these shortcuts won’t work on Spotify’s web player.
+If you’re using Spotify’s desktop app, hit Ctrl+Z on a Windows PC or Cmd+Z on a Mac before you touch anything else and your last action will be undone, restoring the playlist to its previous position.
+If you act quickly, you won’t have to rely on the playlist recovery feature—though these shortcuts won’t work on Spotify’s web player.